SOIL AND TISSUE TESTING TECHNOLOGY

 Introducing the laser based technology for soil testing

-It works in three very rapid steps.
-First, a powerful laser is shot on the surface of the matrix, irradiating the sample and creating a plasma.
-When the laser is cut, the electrons return to their previous state, and they emit the energy they absorbed as electromagnetic radiation.
-The radiation emitted by each element has a specific wavelength, and this wavelength is measured and used to determine the precise elemental composition of the material being analyzed.
+It works in three very rapid steps: first, a powerful laser is fired at the sample surface, irradiating it, and therefore creating a plasma.
+When the laser is turned off, the samples’ electrons return to their previous state, emitting the absorbed energy as electromagnetic radiation.
+The radiation emitted by each element has a specific wavelength, which is measured and used to determine the precise elemental composition of the material sample.

-The sampling and analysis processes of Laserag, are patented.
+The sampling and analysis processes of LaserAg are patented.

 LaserAg has developed the following software to support its process:

 LaserAg Partner, which allows you to view the sampling route to be carried out as well as the analysis results obtained with the LaserAg Quantum equipment.

 LaserAg Sampler, a mobile app equipped with a GPS that guides your team in the fields on where to collect the samples.
 It also allows for the samples to be geopositioned. which allows the laboratory technician to view the results of the LaserAg Quantum (in real-time).